adamduncan/eleventy-plugin-i18n/README.md

 ## Roadmap

 - [ ] Write up tutorial to build on some great concepts ([multilingual](https://www.webstoemp.com/blog/multilingual-sites-eleventy/), [language toggle](https://www.webstoemp.com/blog/language-switcher-multilingual-jamstack-sites/)) in this area.
-Dive further into how to architect and implement multilingual Eleventy sites, and leverage the plugin (e.g. [smart language switching](https://github.com/adamduncan/eleventy-plugin-i18n-demo/blob/master/src/_includes/components/language-selector.njk)).
+Dive further into how to architect and implement multilingual Eleventy sites, and leverage the plugin (e.g. [smart language switching](https://github.com/adamduncan/eleventy-plugin-i18n-demo/blob/master/src/_includes/components/language-selector.njk), using Netlify's `_redirects` to get users to where they need to go).
 - [ ] Explore shipping additional i18n-aware `pluralize` filter `{{ 'apple' | i18n | pluralize(3) }}` (Awesome suggestion from [@alexcarpenter](https://github.com/alexcarpenter)).
 - [ ] Quiet mode option?
 Some might want to suppress the console logs on missing translations?